ThomasThelen/Anti-Debugging/CheckRemoteDebuggerPresent/Readme.md

-## Checking for a Debugger with FindWindow
+## Checking for a Debugger with CheckRemoteDebuggerPresent

 ### Background